-- 1. Spend some time reviewing the material that we have covered since the last exam, namely Chapter 3 and the first two sections of Chapter 4.
+- 1. Continue reviewing the material that we have covered since the last exam.
 There are quite a few definitions and theorems that you need to know; not in the sense of quoting them verbatim but by being able to work with them and apply them.
 You should also have a rough idea about how to prove some of the more complicated results, even without knowing the full details of the proof.
 The following is a list of explicit proofs that I may ask you to give on the exam. - a.
 Theorem 3.2 (congruences and remainders) - b. part (7) of Theorem 3.3 (congruences and products) - c. part (f) of Theorem 3.10 (gcd and congruences) - d.
 Theorem 3.11 (the second version of the proof about gcd and linear combinations) - e.
 Theorem 3.14 (relatively prime numbers and the concept of divides) - f.
 Theorem 3.19 (relatively prime and existence of inverses) - g.
-Theorem 3.39 ([1] and [-1] are the only elements in $\mathbb{U}p$ that are their own inverses)
+Theorem 3.39 ([1] and [-1] are the only elements in \mathbb{U}p that are their own inverses) - h.
+Theorem 4.9 (properties of the induced set function f^{-1}) - i.
+Theorem 4.13 (composition of injective functions is injective)